shippableSamples/sample-docker-push-registry/README.md

-# sample-docker-push-registry
+# Pushing your Docker Image to Amazon ECR after Continuous integration

-This sample project shows how you can build and push your docker images to a registry after CI
+A sample project to push to a Docker registry using Shippable CI.